Dorsivan/DevOps-Exercise/README.md

 ### Step A

-You need to write a simple script in a programming language of your choice that call our application through `localhost:8080` and print out the titles of the objects gathered.
+You need to write a simple script in a programming language of your choice that calls our application through `localhost:8080` and prints out the titles of the objects gathered.

 ### Step B